 Statement at the UNSC Briefing on the Great Lakes Region

-Thank you, Mr. President,
+Thank you, President,

-Renewed efforts are needed to put an end to the suffering of vulnerable populations.
-Ireland welcomes efforts to develop a regional strategy on durable solutions for displaced people.
-We remain concerned by the significant increase in documented human rights violations and abuses and call on all countries in the Great Lakes region to pursue accountability for the perpetrators of such acts.
+Urgent efforts are needed to address the suffering people are experiencing, yet there are persistent barriers to the humanitarian response.
+All parties must ensure the safety and security of humanitarian personnel and ensure unhindered access to humanitarian assistance.
+Ireland remains concerned by the documented human rights violations and abuses that continue to occur.
+We call on all countries in the Great Lakes region to pursue accountability for the perpetrators of such acts.